Azure/bellhop/docs/scalers/modules/README.md

         }

 ##
 ## Scaling DOWN is typically the harder operation and requires the most logic.
+This also involves populating the ## $saveData variable which is used to remember what to scale the resource back to
 ##

         'down' {